Ryan Manning: Southampton

 On 11 July 2023, Manning joined Southampton on a free transfer, signing a four-year contract.
 Manning made his professional debut for the club on 4 August 2023 in a 2–1 away victory against Sheffield Wednesday.
 Following his fifth yellow card of the campaign during a 2–1 away victory against Hull City, he was suspended for one game.

 He made his first Premier League appearance on 5 October 2024 in a 3–1 defeat against Arsenal.
 Southampton were ultimately relegated from the Premier League, but Manning outlined his desire to stay at the club.
 He made 27 appearances in all competitions throughout the season.

 On 10 August 2025, Manning came on as a substitute, where he scored a free-kick and provided Jack Stephens with an assist to help secure a 2–1 victory against Wrexham.
 Manning scored another free-kick on 30 August in a 2–2 draw with Watford.

 International career

 On 6 November 2018, Manning was named in the senior Republic of Ireland squad for the first time for the friendly against Northern Ireland on 15 November and the UEFA Nations League match against Denmark on 19 November 2018.
-He made his senior international debut against Bulgaria in the UEFA Nations League 18 November 2020.
+He made his senior international debut against Bulgaria in the UEFA Nations League on 18 November 2020.

 Personal life

-His brother Ronan Manning is also a professional footballer for League of Ireland Premier Division club Sligo Rovers.
+His brother Ronan Manning is also a professional footballer for League of Ireland First Division club Treaty United.